Buchu

 • Buchu can be grown from seeds, but they are not commonly found, and the plants are unlikely to grow in colder climates.

-• The buchu plants require plenty of direct sunlight and a frost-free environment.
+• The buchu plants need plenty of direct sunlight and a frost-free environment.

 Additional Information